 Some myths about the cause of miscarriage

-After a miscarriage it is common to feel guilty and to blame the miscarriage on something you have done, or failed to do.
-This is almost always not the case.
+After a miscarriage, many women feel guilty and to blame the miscarriage on something they have done or failed to do.
+This is almost never the case.
 In particular, miscarriage is not caused by lifting, straining, working too hard, constipation, straining at the toilet, sex, eating spicy foods or taking normal exercise.

-There is also no proof that waiting for a certain length of time after a miscarriage improves your chances of having a healthy pregnancy next time.
+There is no evidence that waiting for a certain length of time after a miscarriage improves the chances of having a healthy pregnancy next time.

 What is a threatened miscarriage?

 It is common to have some light vaginal bleeding at some point in the first 12 weeks of pregnancy.
 This does not always mean a miscarriage will happen.
 Often the bleeding settles and the developing infant is healthy.
 This is called a threatened miscarriage.
-You do not usually have pain with a threatened miscarriage.
+It is unusual to have pain with a threatened miscarriage.
 If the pregnancy continues, there is no harm done to the baby.

 In some cases, a threatened miscarriage progresses to a miscarriage.